-The Caltech Y, a student driven organization affiliated with Caltech, was founded in 1916 as a student chapter of the YMCA, to provide programs planned by, and for, students… and to promote leadership development and self-discovery.
-While the Caltech Y is now a separate non-profit with a staff and a board of directors, the spirit of our founding remains – student led opportunities that enrich student life and challenge students to be engaged citizens of the world.
+The Caltech Y is a student driven organization affiliated with the California Institute of Technology (Caltech).
+Initially founded in 1916 as a student chapter of the YMCA, the mission of today’s Y is to provide programs that promote leadership and self-discovery planned by, and for, students.
+While the Caltech Y is now a separate non-profit with a staff and a board of directors, the spirit of our founding remains – student-led opportunities that enrich student life and challenge students to grow into responsible citizens of the world.

-All Y programs encourage students to become active participants at Caltech and engaged citizens of the world.
+All Y programs encourage students to become active, engaged participants at Caltech and in the community at large, locally, nationally, and globally.
 Leadership opportunities are available for students who wish to play an active role on campus either through coordinating volunteer projects, planning outdoor trips, inviting speakers, or serving on the ExComm, the Y's student governing board.

 Overview of Y Programs and Opportunities

 Caltech students have a long history of responding to social issues and global concerns.
 The Y recognizes the need for meaningful discourse on topical issues through the Student Activism Speaker Series.
 Throughout the years, the Y has been on the forefront of social issues, helping students broaden their horizons.
 We continue to sponsor engaging cultural and educational opportunities, like WorldFest, the DC Science Policy Trip, India Cultural Trip, and the Advocating Change Together (ACT) Award.

 In any given week during the school year, Caltech students volunteer their time and abilities to help those in need.
 The Y coordinates many of these efforts, matching students with community agencies where their skills can best be utilized.